skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-troubleshooting.rst

 .. tip::

-    If you are using Nginx Ingress for ports support, skip to :ref:`kubernetes-debugging-ports-nginx`.
+    If you are using Nginx Ingress for ports support, skip to :ref:`kubernetes-troubleshooting-ports-nginx`.

 Does your cluster support LoadBalancer services?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~